-Textbooks and chromebooks are school property.
-Students may be charged for any lost or damaged books/chromebooks..
+Textbooks and Chromebooks are school property.
+Students may be charged for any lost or damaged books/Chromebooks.
 Students are requested to cover all textbooks to reduce damage.
 Library fines are charged for books not returned to the library on time.
-If a student is having a problem with a chromebook working properly, he should notify a teacher as soon as possible.
-Students should not attempt to repair damaged chromebooks on their own due to potential warranty violations.
+If a student is having a problem with a Chromebook working properly, they should notify a teacher as soon as possible.
+Students should not attempt to repair damaged Chromebooks on their own due to potential warranty violations.